Most Terms of Service changes don’t come with a loud announcement.

 That’s exactly where BriefPanel helps.

 BriefPanel monitors the pages you care about and turns updates into AI-written briefs—so you don’t have to read raw diffs or guess what matters.
+You control the cadence per URL, set sensitivity so cosmetic edits stay quiet, and receive alerts by email or push.
+Briefs can be generated in your team’s language, which matters when a vendor’s German DPA or Portuguese privacy notice changes.

 Want to reduce vendor risk without adding busywork?
 Try BriefPanel free →